Skip to main content

 The Homecoming Bonfire

 SFA's traditional bonfire and pep rally are the centerpieces of homecoming.
 Usually held in October, homecoming is a series of traditions that bring Lumberjacks together to celebrate SFA.
-Other events include homecoming elections, Duck Dash, downtown parade, football games and much more.
+Other events include homecoming elections, downtown parade, football games and much more.

 Purple Haze